FAQs & tech info

 • Converter aging/lack of engine maintenance – cycles of damaging engine conditions will eventually deteriorate converter performance

 Converters will get red hot when excess fuel is introduced directly into it, along with sufficient oxygen to burn the fuel.
 This is not a problem with the converter itself, but the result of a problem with the fuel system or ignition that allows unburned fuel to pass through the engine and then travel down into the converter.
 If the root cause is not corrected, the new converter will melt as well.
-Common causes of a melted converter are: 1) A three-way plus air vehicle running rich, and when the air is injected into the converter, the rear brick will melt as the excessive fuel now has enough oxygen to burn inside the converter, 2) Vehicle is running rich with an exhaust leak, and when the air is drawn into the exhaust pipe and is combined with the excess fuel, it will burn in the converter, 3) The vehicle has a misfire.
-When the air-fuel charge leaves the combustion chamber without firing, it will travel through the exhaust pipe and burn in the converter.
+Common causes of a melted converter are:

-If a converter is operated too long at a high temperature, the substrate may “melt down” and turn into a solid mass inside the converter.
-The vehicle may seem sluggish as if there was a loss of power.
-Other causes might be: 1) upstream converter has broken up and the debris has clogged a downstream unit, 2) the support mat may have become damaged and no longer retaining the brick in the correct position, allowing the brick to shift and block the exhaust flow.
+If a converter is operating too long at a high temperature, the substrate may “melt down” and turn into a solid mass inside the converter.
+The vehicle may seem sluggish, as if there was a loss of power.
+Other causes might be:

 If a replacement converter fails after a short period of time, then the root cause of the original failure has not been addressed.
 Some causes are contamination by silicone-based sealants, coolant leaks, oil blow by, high sulfur fuel, and/or rich fuel mixtures forming carbon deposits can quickly coat the substrate preventing it from working effectively.

-No. Converter meltdown is primarily contributed to an engine misfire.
+Likely not, as converter meltdown is primarily contributed to an engine misfire.
 The unused air and fuel resulting from an engine misfire will cause an intense fire inside the catalytic converter, damaging it internally.
 Normal operating temperatures of a converter are 500-800°F, and up to 1200°F when the vehicle is under heavy load.
 To melt the catalytic converter’s substrate, the temperature inside the converter would have to exceed 2000°F.

 A P0420 low efficiency code does not always indicate that the converter needs to be replaced.
 On newer vehicles, a low efficiency code can occur if the exhaust feed gases are not of proper balance to allow the converter to operate efficiently.
 An experienced emissions technician may be able to identify and resolve this concern with a scan too.
 The most effective way for most technicians to diagnose this condition is through the use of a 5 gas analyzer, performing the switch-ratio scan tool test, and Oxygen Storage Capacity (OSC) scan tool test.